skip to content

 Biography

-I have been a research assistant at the Cambridge Cybercrime Centre since October 2019 under Dr Richard Clayton and Associate Professor Alice Hutchings.
-I was a research intern at the National University of Singapore (2019) advised by Assistant Professor Min Suk Kang (now he is at KAIST).
-I completed my MSc in Information Science at Japan Advanced Institute of Science and Technology (2018) under Professor Mizuhito Ogawa and my BSc in Information Technology at Vietnam National University (2016), advised by Associate Professor Xuan Hieu Phan.
+From June to July 2024 I visited Delft University of Technology to work with Associate Professor Rolf van Wegberg on a research project co-funded by the Dutch Law Enforcement on the facilitators of financial cybercrime.
+I was a research intern at National University of Singapore (2019) advised by Professor Min Suk Kang (now he is at KAIST).
+I completed my MSc in Information Science at Japan Advanced Institute of Science and Technology (2018) under Professor Mizuhito Ogawa and my BSc in Information Technology at Vietnam National University (2016), advised by Professor Xuan Hieu Phan.

 Research